 In a previous article, we talked about how to start a food cart business.
 One of the steps is to come up with creative menu ideas for your food cart.
+Of course, these ideas are just as good on a food truck.

 Indeed, the food you sell can make a big difference in generating a healthy revenue and ensuring your success.
 Wherever you are planning on setting up, check out what others are selling on their carts.
 See what is there and what is popular.
 There really are two options.
 Either come to the street with something different, or do it better.